qliu95114/demystify/connectivityscript/README.md

-# All kind of connectivity scripts
+# All kinds of connectivity scripts

 1.Test-dns.ps1
 1.Test-Https.ps1